-The team at Energy Matters will be keeping its finger on the pulse to bring you the latest, most accurate updates on COVID news for the solar industry in NSW and the rest of Australia as it is announced.
+The team at Energy Matters will be keeping its finger on the pulse to bring you the latest, most accurate updates on COVID news for solar in Sydney, NSW and the rest of Australia as it is announced.
 If you haven’t already, subscribe to our weekly newsletter here to receive updates directly to your inbox.

 *The information in this article was accurate as of July 26, 2021 and is subject to change